Round Trip Distance: 10.2 miles

 At the 1.1 mile mark you reach the high point of the trail at 4880 feet.
 Nothing but barren open adobe clay lays before you.

-At 2.8 miles you reach you come to the junction with the Gunnison Bluffs trail.
+At 2.8 miles you come to the junction with the Gunnison Bluffs trail.
 Take the left fork to reach the lower trailhead.

 On this route the lower trailhead is 5 miles from the upper trailhead.
 A good alternative route back to the upper trailhead can be taken by continuing on past the parking area on the Gunnison Bluffs trail.

 The trail loops around to the west and parallels the Gunnison river for several miles before rejoining the Old Spanish Trail about 8 miles from where you began.
 It is 2.8 miles from here to the trailhead on Orchard Mesa.
 The Old Spanish trail gets a lot of use from hikers, mountain bikers, joggers, equestrians and people that want to take their dog to a place where it can run loose and get some exercise.
 During the winter months deer, coyotes and eagles can be observed in the Gunnison Bluffs area.
-If you would like to walk where the Indians and Fathers Dominguez and Escalante walked then you are going to have to 'Take a hike'.
+Even though Fathers Dominguez and Escalante never traveled this route there are several rock shelters with miniature corn cobs nearby that indicate that Indians dating back to the Archaic period once lived and hunted here.
+There is also a wall that may have been part of a Spanish defensive position or perhaps a pueblo.
+It would take an archaeologist to find the answer.
+If you would like to see it for yourself then all you have to do is 'Take a hike'.